canonical/jenkins-agent-k8s-operator/docs/how-to/contribute.md

 ### Testing

-Note that the [Jenkins Agent k8s](jenkins_agent_k8s_rock/rockcraft.yaml) needs to be built and pushed to microk8s for the tests to run.
+Note that the [Jenkins agent k8s](jenkins_agent_k8s_rock/rockcraft.yaml) needs to be built and pushed to microk8s for the tests to run.
 It should be tagged as `localhost:32000/jenkins-agent-k8s:latest` so that Kubernetes knows how to pull them from the microk8s repository.
 Note that the microk8s registry needs to be enabled using `microk8s enable registry`.
 More details regarding the OCI images below.
 The following commands can then be used to run the tests:

 * `tox`: Runs all of the basic checks (`lint`, `unit`, `static`, and `coverage-report`).
 * `tox -e fmt`: Runs formatting using `black` and `isort`.